Introduction to Mechanical Engineering

 • Analytical thinking: use math and physics to predict outcomes

-• Practical creativity: design solutions within real constraints
+• Practical creativity: design solutions inside real constraints

 What This Course Covers

-This tutorial focuses on giving you a solid foundation in mechanical engineering fundamentals:
+This tutorial focuses on a working foundation in mechanical engineering fundamentals.

 You Will Learn